alext/munin_plugins/README.markdown

 `http__superhub`

-This parses the Network Status page (`/VmRgNetworkStatus.asp`) in the Superhub web interface, and graphs counters, number of locked channels, downstream SNR, and  power levels (both upstream and downstream).
-It reads the env variable `password` for the admin password to use when connecting to the web interface.
+This parses the Upstream and Downstream Status pages (`/VmRouterStatus_upstream.asp` and `VmRouterStatus_downstream.asp`) in the Superhub web interface, and graphs number of locked channels, downstream SNR, and power levels (both upstream and downstream).

 This follows the convention of snmp plugins where the symlink is expected to include the host to monitor between the double underscore.